marcioramires/marcioramires/README.md

 Looking to be a high level fullstack engineer. 👨🏻‍💻

-Putting my focus on deep-learning React, Node.js, MongoDB, Styled Components, HTML5 and CSS3
+Putting my focus on deep-learning React, Vue, Node, Postgres, MongoDB, Styled Components, Docker, Azure, AWS, and more.

 ## Connect with me by: